 Knowing this rate means you can start calculating what you owe, which is especially important when you’re preparing to pay estimated taxes, submitted quarterly.
 The next section discusses this requirement and other pro tips for getting your self-employment taxes taken care of the right way.

-Seven tips for self-employment taxes
+7 tips for filing self-employment taxes

 Filing and paying taxes involves many moving parts.
 Tax law can be incredibly complicated, and it’s never fun to see a portion of your earnings deducted.
 However, with the right strategy, you can make the most of your self-employment tax process, ensuring you’re taking all applicable deductions and credits while avoiding penalties or issues.